vslinko/obsidian-outliner/README.md

 If you liked the styles from the demo above, you can enable them in the plugin settings tab.

 > **Disclaimer:** Styles are only compatible with built-in Obsidian themes and may not be compatible with other themes.
-Circle bullets only work well with spaces or four-space tabs.
-Indentation lines only work well with tab size 4.
+Indentation lines works only with tab size 4.

 | Setting                                | Default value |
 | -------------------------------------- | :-----------: |